Jetsunma Ahkon Lhamo: Arizona, Australia, and Mongolia

 In the late 90's Ahkon Lhamo moved to Arizona with a number of students to start a second center, where she resided for the next decade.
 There she built a 36' Amitabha stupa in a Peace Park, which is now a local attraction for Sedona, Arizona.
 In 1999, Kunzang Palyul Choling (KPC) began a second 24-hour prayer vigil which continued until August 31, 2008.
 During this period Ahkon Lhamo hosted various teachers and taught the Chime Sogtik teachings on long life.
 Students from across Australia hosted Palyul teachers and regularly visited her US centers.

 Growing out of a personal friendship with then Mongolian Ambassador Choinkhor and his wife, Ahkon Lhamo asked her students in 2004 to create the Mongolian Buddhism Revival Project (MBRP) to help with Mongolia's post-Communist revival of its Buddhist culture, especially the Nyingma lineage.
 Permanent staff was sent to Mongolia's capital, Ulaanbaatar, in early 2005.

 Classical Buddhist teachings

 From 1996–2001, Ahkon Lhamo hosted the Migyur Dorje Institute of Higher Buddhist Studies (MDI).
 Under this program, taught by Khenchen Tsewang Gyatso, students received complete commentary teachings on classic Buddhist texts by Shantideva, Chandrakirti, Asanga, Ngari Panchen, and Mipham Rinpoche.
 This curriculum was supplemented by annual 30-day retreats teaching the traditional Nyingmapa sequence of the inner tantra: Ngondro, Tsa Lung, Trekchod, and Togyal.
-With Penor Rinpoche’s development of a similar program at the Palyul Retreat Center in McDonough, NY, the MDI program has been discontinued.